karpurgauram/pratyabhijna/content/scriptures/stavacintāmaṇiḥ.md

 And "namo ananta prakāśāya," He is the light of all lights.
 He is the light of all darknesses (light of all darknesses of ignorance).
 All light and darkness, both have manifested from Him.

 "Śaṅkarakṣīra-sindhave," I bow to that Śaṅkara who is like an infinite ocean of sweet milk.

+<span class="center-text">द्विष्मस्त्वां त्वां स्तुमस्तुभ्यं</span>
+<span class="center-text">मन्त्रयामोऽम्बिकापते ॥</span>
+<span class="center-text">अतिवाल्लभ्यतः साधु</span>
+<span class="center-text">विश्वङ्गो धृतवानसि ॥४॥</span>

+<span class="center-text">dviṣmastvāṁ tvāṁ</span>
+<span class="center-text">stumastubhyaṁ</span>
+<span class="center-text">mantrayāmo’mbikāpate |</span>
+<span class="center-text">ativāllabhyataḥ sādhu</span>
+<span class="center-text">viśvaṅno dhṛtavānasi |4|</span>

+Oh Lord of My Sweet Mother Aṁbikā, Oh husband of my universal mother (the universal mother is Pārvati), Oh Lord of the Mother, O Lord Śiva, I love You so much.
+Ativāllabhyataḥ — I love You very much, I have great attachment to You.
+And because of this great attachment, sometimes I even hate You!

+Though I hate You sometimes, you should not care about that.
+I will sometimes praise You (stumas-tubhyaṁ).
+I will praise You only because of my love to You, because of great love.
+I love You very much, so I also hate You.
+I love You very much, so I also praise You.

+Mantrayāma, I chant Your mantra, because I love You.
+Ativāllabhyataḥ, because I have nobody else.
+I have no one else to support or to lean on — only You.
+So whom should I hate?
+I will hate You!
+Because viśvaṅno dhṛtavānasi, I see you everywhere, in every form, in every thing.

+I see you everywhere, so I love you so much — I will hate you, praise you, hit you, kick you, embrace you — I will do everything, do everything to you.